makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 ## Navigating the Repository :

-1. ```/data``` contains the main data files in XML and csv format and must be downloaded from (Google Drive Link).
+1. ```/data``` contains the main data files in XML and csv format and must be downloaded from .
 The XML file present here is the main data that we will upload onto our database.

 2. ```/data_scraping_and_conversion``` contains all the code to extract data from website, create vector representation using OpenAI's Ada and GPT4All and to convert the csv to xml.